Configure a Point-to-Site connection by using certificate authentication (classic)

-To add a DNS server, open the settings for your virtual network, click DNS servers, and add the IP address of the DNS server that you want to use.
+To add a DNS server, select DNS servers from your VNet page.
+Then, enter the IP address of the DNS server that you want to use and select Save.

-- In the portal, navigate to the virtual network for which you want to create a gateway.
+In the Azure portal, navigate to the virtual network for which you want to create a gateway.

-On the page for your virtual network, on the Overview page, in the VPN connections section, click Gateway.
+On the page for your virtual network, select Overview, and in the VPN connections section, select Gateway.

 On the New VPN Connection page, select Point-to-site.

-For Client Address Space, add the IP address range.
-This is the range from which the VPN clients receive an IP address when connecting.
-Use a private IP address range that does not overlap with the on-premises location that you will connect from, or with the VNet that you want to connect to.
-You can delete the auto-filled range, then add the private IP address range that you want to use.
-This example shows the auto-filled ranged.
-Delete it to add the value that you want.
+For Client Address Space, add the IP address range from which the VPN clients receive an IP address when connecting.
+Use a private IP address range that doesn't overlap with the on-premises location that you connect from, or with the VNet that you connect to.
+You can overwrite the autofilled range with the private IP address range that you want to use.
+This example shows the autofilled range.

-Click Subnet Configure required settings to add the gateway subnet.
-While it is possible to create a gateway subnet as small as /29, we recommend that you create a larger subnet that includes more addresses by selecting at least /28 or /27.
-This will allow for enough addresses to accommodate possible additional configurations that you may want in the future.
+From the Gateway configuration page, select Subnet to add the gateway subnet.
+It's possible to create a gateway subnet as small as /29.
+However, we recommend that you create a larger subnet that includes more addresses by selecting at least /28 or /27.
+Doing so will allow for enough addresses to accommodate possible additional configurations that you may want in the future.
 When working with gateway subnets, avoid associating a network security group (NSG) to the gateway subnet.
 Associating a network security group to this subnet may cause your VPN gateway to not function as expected.
 Select OK to save this setting.

 Select the gateway Size.
 The size is the gateway SKU for your virtual network gateway.
-In the portal, the Default SKU is Basic.
-For more information about gateway SKUs, see About VPN Gateway Settings.
+In the Azure portal, the default SKU is Default.
+For more information about gateway SKUs, see About VPN gateway settings.

 Select the Routing Type for your gateway.
 P2S configurations require a Dynamic routing type.
-Click OK when you have finished configuring this page.
+Select OK when you've finished configuring this page.

-- On the New VPN Connection page, click OK at the bottom of the page to begin creating your virtual network gateway.
-A VPN gateway can take up to 45 minutes to complete, depending on the gateway sku that you select.
+On the New VPN Connection page, select OK at the bottom of the page to begin creating your virtual network gateway.
+A VPN gateway can take up to 45 minutes to complete, depending on the gateway SKU that you select.